White Card / Construction Induction Training

 The VBA will not accept any statement of attainment as evidence of having completed Construction Induction training.

-The VBA will not accept a Victorian red card or any Construction Induction card issued before 1 July 2008.
+The VBA will not accept a Victorian red card issued before 1 July 2008.

 If your premises becomes a workplace, under Victorian occupational health and safety laws, you will also need to ensure that anyone you have employed to perform construction work is provided with a site induction before they start work.